• Skip to primary navigation

 • So Your Spouse Just Deployed???
 Click Here!!!

-You are here: Home / Stationed Overseas / What You Need to Do When You Are Overseas for the Holidays
+You are here: Home / Stationed Overseas / When You Are Stationed Overseas for the Holidays

 Christmas 2008, my friend and I took our kids out to the local Christmas Market.
 We lived in a small village and even they had a small Christmas market.
-I love how the Germans do Christmas.
+I love Germany during the Christmas season.
 They go big.
 Every town square is decorated.
 Most towns and villages have their own Christmas markets and you can tell the whole country is ready to celebrate.

 We spent 4 holiday seasons in Germany and each one was so magical.
 If you are lucky enough to be overseas for the holidays, take advantage of what is going on around you.
 Once you move back to the states you will no longer be surrounded by the culture.
 You want to take advantage of that experience.